WasatchPhotonics/ApplogDemo/README.md

 the order in which they were generated, especially in multi-process environments.
 Sort the logfile to be guaranteed of sequence (the timestamps should be correct).

+## Exceptions

+The Worker math is deliberately designed to occasionally throw exceptions, so you can see how those appear in the logfile.
+If you are in an 'except' block and want to log the current exception, just add "exc_info=1" to your log line:

+    try:
+        might_throw()
+    except:
+        log.debug("caught exception", exc_info=1)

 ## Object arguments

 If you send an object as an argument to the logger, like this: